binazgreat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4. strpbrk - Write a function that searches a string for any of a set of bytes.
 5. strstr - Write a function that locates a substring.
 6. Chessboard - Write a function that prints the chessboard.
+7. Diagonals - Write a function that prints the sum of the two diagonals of a square matrix of integers.